-Only one of defendants' six alleged "ambiguities" arguably pertains to a "core fact" rather than an evidentiary fact.
-SWC's objections to the court's proposed statement of decision asked the court to 'harmful'" with respect to defendants' knowledge of lead's harmful nature.
+Only one of defendants' six alleged "ambiguities" arguably pertains to a "core fact" rather than an SWC's objections to the court's evidentiary fact. proposed statement of decision asked the court to "define 'harmful' " with respect to defendants' knowledge of lead's harmful nature.
 SWC argued that this was important because the state of knowledge at the time defendants promoted lead paint did not include knowledge of the risks of low-level exposure to deteriorating lead paint.
 ConAgra adopted SWC's objections and also asked the court to "specify what hazard it finds that Fuller knew when it promoted lead paint for residential interior use, and when Fuller knew exposure to lead at even minute levels was harmful."
-ConAgra requested that the court specify "what 'harm' each defendant 'knew."
+ConAgra requested that the court specify "what 'harm' each defendant 'knew.'"
 NL objected to the court's proposed knowledge findings and asked that the court "specifically identify the knowledge that NL had at that time."
 We address the court's treatment of the "harms" and "hazards" issue in the course of our analysis of defendants' challenge to the court's knowledge findings.
 In all other respects, we reject defendants' claim that the court failed to resolve an ambiguity as to a "core fact" because we conclude that the alleged ambiguities concerned evidentiary facts.

 Before we embark on our substantial evidence review, we note that we cannot rely solely on the expert testimony produced by plaintiff.
 Plaintiff's expert witnesses testified to conclusions that would appear on their face to establish both the actual knowledge and promotion elements of plaintiff's case.
-One of plaintiff's experts testified: "These Defendants manufactured white lead carbonate; these Defendants knew of the hazards of lead during the time that they were manufacturing white lead carbonate; these Defendants advertised, promoted, and sold their lead and/or lead [based] products while they had knowledge of the hazards of lead; these Defendants advertised, promoted, and sold their lead and/or lead containing products for use in and around homes within each of the 10 jurisdictions; suitable substitutes were available for white lead; these Defendants, through their trade association, downplayed the hazards of lead: and Defendants, through their trade associations, fought the imposition of regulations."
+One of plaintiffs experts testified: "These Defendants manufactured white lead carbonate; these Defendants knew of the hazards of lead during the time that they were manufacturing white lead carbonate; these Defendants advertised, promoted, and sold their lead and/or lead [based] products while they had knowledge of the hazards of lead; these Defendants advertised, promoted, and sold their lead and/or lead containing products for use in and around homes within each of 10 jurisdictions; suitable substitutes were available for white lead; these Defendants, through their trade association, downplayed the hazards of lead; and these Defendants, through their trade associations, fought the imposition of regulations."
 And plaintiff's experts testified to even more specific conclusions: "Sherwin-Williams had actual knowledge about the hazards of lead as early as 1900."

 If we could accept plaintiff's expert witnesses' testimony at face value, this testimony would itself support the trial court's findings.
-However, we may not do so.
-"The chief value of an expert's testimony in this field, as in all other fields, rests upon the material from which his opinion is fashioned and the reasoning by which he progresses from his material to his conclusion; . . . it does not lie in his mere expression of conclusion."27 (People v.
-Bassett (1968) 69 Cal.2d 122, 141.)
-"Where an expert bases his conclusion upon assumptions which are not supported by the record, upon matters which are not reasonably relied upon [by] other experts, or upon factors which are speculative, remote or conjectural, then his conclusion has no evidentiary value.
-[Citations.]
-In those circumstances the expert's opinion cannot rise to the dignity of substantial evidence.
-[Citation.]
-When a trial court has accepted an expert's ultimate conclusion without critical consideration of his reasoning and it appears the conclusion was based upon improper or unwarranted matters, then the judgment must be reversed for lack of substantial evidence."
-(Pacific Gas & Electric Co. v.
-Zuckerman (1987) 189 Cal.App.3d 1113, 1135-1136.)
-"If [the expert's opinion is not based upon facts otherwise
+However, we may not do so. "'The chief value of an expert's testimony in this field, as in all other fields, rests upon the material from which his opinion is fashioned and the reasoning by which he progresses from his material to his conclusion; . . . it does not lie in his mere expression of conclusion."
+[People v.
+Bassett (1968) 69 Cal.2d]

 27 The material upon which the expert relies may provide substantial evidence to support the expert's conclusion.
 However, there are limitations on an expert's testimony about that material.
 "What an expert cannot do is relate as true case-specific facts asserted in hearsay statements, unless they are independently proven by competent evidence or are covered by a hearsay exception."
 (People v.
-Sanchez (2016) 63 Cal.4th 665, 686.)
-We will consider defendants' hearsay challenges in section IV(J)(1) of this opinion.
+Sanchez (2016) 63 Cal.4th 665,